PriyanshuBisht15/TO-DO-LIST-App/README.md

 interaction.
 4. Collaboration: Enable users to share and collaborate on tasks

-Prerequisites:
+## Prerequisites:
-1.Python 3.x installed on your system.
+1. Python 3.x installed on your system.

 2.The Tkinter library (usually included with Python).

 3.A folder named Image in the same directory as the script, containing the following images:
-   -task.png: Icon for the app and the note icon.
+- task.png: Icon for the app and the note icon.
-   -topbar.png: Image for the top bar.
+- topbar.png: Image for the top bar.
-   -dock.png: Image for the dock.
+- dock.png: Image for the dock.
-   -delete.png: Icon for the delete button.
+- delete.png: Icon for the delete button.

-How to Use
+## How to Use

 1.Add a Task:
--Type the task in the input field at the top.
+- Type the task in the input field at the top.
--Click the "ADD" button to add the task to the list.
+- Click the "ADD" button to add the task to the list.
--The task will be saved in tasklist.txt.
+- The task will be saved in tasklist.txt.

 2.Delete a Task:
--Select a task from the list.
+- Select a task from the list.
--Click the trash icon (delete button) at the bottom of the window.
+- Click the trash icon (delete button) at the bottom of the window.
--The task will be removed from the list and tasklist.txt.
+- The task will be removed from the list and tasklist.txt.

 3.View Tasks:
--When the application starts, it automatically loads tasks from tasklist.txt.
+- When the application starts, it automatically loads tasks from tasklist.txt.